PinconP/ivy-project/README.md

 # ivy_project

 HMI Project done during the third year of UPSSITECH's engineering school.
-The project uses ivyin order to connect the agents.
+The project uses ivy in order to connect the agents.